rsxpct/HitboxLibraryV1/README.md

-A Multi-Support, Hitbox Library for your game!
+A Lightweight, Multi-Function, Hitbox Library for your game!

   Current Support:
     Spatial Query - Author: rsxpct